Middle School Guidance Counselor

 Employee’s duties and responsibilities include, but are not limited to, the following:

-o Support University Prep Schools’ goal of maintaining 60-75% inner district high school matriculation through various college counseling strategies and initiatives;
+o Support University Prep Schools’ goal of maintaining 60-75% inner district middle school matriculation through various college counseling strategies and initiatives;

 o Manage a school-wide caseload of students;